 Here's the best part:

-We've closely studied every wireless door lock on the market and thoughtfully tested most of them.
-And frankly, we love using our phones or mere presence (via an app) to completely eliminate keys altogether.
-Some of these wifi door locks even allow you to grant timed or permanent access to guests from your phone.
+We've carefully studied every wireless door lock on the market, and thoughtfully tested most of them.
+And frankly, we love using our phones or mere presence (via an app) to eliminate keys completely.
+Some of the wifi door-locks even allow you to grant timed or permanent access to guests from your phone.